 Strøget is a shopping center that considered as one of the longest pedestrian shopping streets in Europe.
 It has a nice atmosphere, crowded with lots of street activities happening.
 We also tried Danish pastry or locally known as wienerbrød in one of the cafés in the area.
 I was not sure which café we went to, but my Danish colleague had recommended me to tried Lagkagehuset Bakery for delicious pastries.

 Since it was a hen’s weekend, we visited Fisketorvet, a medium size shopping mall if being compared to malls in Asian or North American countries.
-It has numerous branded shops, cinema and restaurants with so-so quality.
-Nice building, I recommend to visit this mall if you want to shop for branded Danish stuff.
-The mall is located next to Copenhagen harbor bath which is an open air pool with free entrance for anyone to swim.
+It has numerous branded shops, cinema, and restaurants with so-so quality.
+Nice building, I recommend visiting this mall if you want to shop for branded Danish stuff.
+The mall is located next to Copenhagen harbor bath which is an open-air pool with free entrance for anyone to swim.
 The harbor bath has several pools including for children.
 It opens only during summer time (obviously) starting in June to August.
 There are fresh water showers but it has no dress-changing room.
-A swimmer should not forget to bring towel..
+A swimmer should not forget to bring a towel.

-Another activity we did in Copenhagen was one hour tour canal from Nyhavn.
+Another activity we did in Copenhagen was one-hour tour canal from Nyhavn.
 The route was covering some famous places that I wished to visit but rather impossible due to group’s hen activities.
-The route includes sightseeing the Copenhagen icon, the Little Mermaid, which was in reality a medium-size bronze statue and it was packed with plenty of tourists.
+The route includes sightseeing the Copenhagen icon, the Little Mermaid, which was, in reality, a medium-size bronze statue and it was packed with plenty of tourists.
 I only saw her back from the boat.
-Next visit, I would ensure I capture the pictures of the statue on correct angle.
+Next visit, I would ensure I capture the pictures of the statue from the correct angle.

 We saw the top of Church of our Saviour’s beautiful tower and spire architecture.
 Someday I hope to climb its tower.
 The boat tour also passed by the Amalienborg Palace, the winter home of Danish Royal Family, it was facing the Copenhagen’s Opera House, a distinctive architecture building.
 Another unique architecture was the Black Diamond (Den Sorte Diamant), a national library on the waterfront location.
 Impressive building with (must be) fantastic view from inside of the library.

-If you wish to visit more than three attractions in Copenhagen, I suggest to buy Copenhagen Card.
-The card has several option from 24 hours t0 120 hours.
+If you wish to visit more than three attractions in Copenhagen, I suggest buying Copenhagen Card.
+The card has several options from 24 hours t0 120 hours.
 It covers public transports (include the canal tour) and free admission to most museums and attractions in Copenhagen.
-Aside to that it also give some discounts on certain restaurants.

 I found Copenhagen as a remarkable city that someday I would love to return 🙂